perkss/kotlin-reactive-kafka-examples/README.md

 * [Kotlin Kafka Streams](https://perkss.github.io/#/DistributedSystems/Streaming#KafkaStreamsKotlin)

+## Building Locally
+As the integration tests run with docker you are required to have docker running locally.

+Then simply execute the maven command you wish.

+`mvn clean install`

 ## Docker Environment

 Please use the docker-compose file in the root of each module project to create the Kafka Brokers and Zookeeper and